Parabolic gap theorems for the Yang-Mills energy: Deformation to instantons on the 4-sphere

 \begin{lemma} There exists a constant $0 < c < \frac{1}{10}$, depending only on the structure group \((G, \rho)\), as follows.
 Given a solution $A(t)$ satisfying the assumptions of Theorem \ref{thm:strongepsreg}, if $0 < r \leq 1$ is such that

 then

-\end{lemma} \begin{proof} After parabolically rescaling by the factor $r,$ we have In the sequel, \(c\) may decrease in each appearance but will depend only on the structure group \((G, \rho)\).
-Recall that the curvature evolves by Letting \(\varphi \in C_0^\infty(B)\), we take the inner product with \(\varphi^2 F^+\), integrate in space, and then integrate by parts.
+\end{lemma} \begin{proof} By parabolic rescaling, we may assume without loss of generality that $r = 1.$ The assumption (\ref{energynotsmall:assn}) reads In the sequel, \(c\) may decrease in each appearance but will depend only on the structure group \((G, \rho)\).
+We also let $C > 0$ denote a constant depending only on $(G, \rho)$ which may increase in each appearance.
+Recall that the curvature evolves by Letting \(\varphi \in C_c^\infty(B)\), we take the inner product with \(\varphi^2 F^+\), integrate in space, and then integrate by parts.
 This yields Recall that \(D^\ast F = 2D^\ast F^+\).
 Hence we obtain

 The Cauchy-Schwarz and Young's inequalities imply Integrating in time and rearranging yields